Kwangsa19/SQL-Restaurant/README.md

 # SQL-Restaurant

 ## Scenario
 Imagine you're tasked with extracting complex insights from this restaurant management system to improve operational efficiency, enhance customer satisfaction, and optimize menu offerings.
+You'll need to perform advanced SQL queries to:
+1. Find the total revenue based on the category.
+2. Investigate how many item have been ordered.
-You'll need to perform advanced SQL queries to find the total revenue based on the category, total order of the items, who handled the orders and how many orders being handled, and the loyalty points.
+3. Determine who handled the orders and how many orders being handled.
+4. Find the loyalty points.

 ## Database and Tables
 ```